 - a.
-This LED turns green when all transactions have been active at least once.
+This led turns green when all transactions have been active at least once.
 This includes any transactions using "change of state" or "change of state on trigger".
-If a timeout occurs on a transaction, the LED will show red. - b.
+If a timeout occurs on a transaction, this led will turn red. - b.
 The gateway is in bootloader mode, and firmware must be restored in order for it to work properly.
-Start ACM and connect to the Anybus Communicator.
-Select Tools/Options/ Module.
+Start up ACM and connect to the Anybus Communicator.
+Choose Tools/Options/Module.
 Click "Factory Restore" to restore firmware.
 See "Tools" on page 25.